Going to au Ghana: Formalities and administrative steps

 A visa is required to travel to Ghana, whether for business or pleasure.
 It must be obtained before departure, and is not issued at the border or airport, except for nationals of African Union member states.

 It takes at least five working days to obtain it from the embassy.
 The cost depends on the length of your stay and the time required to issue it.
 A one-month visa costs €50 (including consular fees) if issued in 5 working days, €140 in three working days, €250 in 24 hours.
-To complete your file, you need to send your passport, an international yellow fever vaccination certificate (to be obtained from a vaccination center), a copy of your Covid19 vaccination schedule (which must be complete according to WHO criteria), 2 passport photos, your airline ticket references and the address of your place of stay in Ghana, whether in a hotel or with friends.
-If you're staying with friends, you'll probably be asked to provide a letter from them stating that they'll be putting you up.
+To complete your file, you'll need to send your passport, an international yellow fever vaccination certificate (to be obtained from a vaccination center), 2 passport photos, your airline ticket references and the address of your place of stay in Ghana, whether in a hotel or with friends.
+If you're staying with friends, you'll probably be asked for a letter from them stating that they'll be putting you up.
 Your passport must be valid for at least six months from the date of your return.

-During a tourist stay in Ghana, it is possible to drive with an international license issued in France.
+During a tourist stay in Ghana, it is possible to drive with a French license (it is not necessary to have an international license).

 Here are the main diseases present in Ghana: